sandman72/Fauxmoesp/README.md

 # FauxmoESP

+*Deprecated!
+The code has been included in the main repo at: https://bitbucket.org/xoseperez/fauxmoesp *

 Amazon Alexa support for ESP8266 and ESP32 devices.

 This is a library for ESP8266/ESP32-based devices that emulates a Belkin WeMo device and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.